In this post, you’ll learn what went into creating a new website for Lara Johnson, certified life coach through the Life Coach School.

 Lastly came final testing and launch.
 Lara had already gotten her hosting and marketing email sorted out.
 All I needed to do was upload it to her actual domain name at theconsolidatedlife.com, test her forms and email automation, and we were good to go.

 On our last update call, Lara lamented how weird it would be to not talk every Tuesday night.
-I could concur.
 Thank goodness we still have Marco Polo!

+Now you know what went into creating a new website for Lara Johnson.
 When I think back on this whole project, I’m so proud of Lara for her hard work and commitment to doing this.
-She had some potentially big stumbling blocks come up along the way, but she pushed past them and kept her commitments to herself.
+She had some potentially big stumbling blocks come up along the way.
+But she pushed past them and kept her commitments to herself.

 Watch out for Lara Johnson, my friends!
-This lady has got big goals for her business, and I know she’s going to be an amazing example of what’s possible.
+This lady has got big goals for her business.
+I know she’s going to be an amazing example of what’s possible.

-P.S.
-Lara and I worked together to create her amazing site.
-Here’s a brief overview of the steps we went through together:
+Here’s a brief overview of the steps we worked through together:

 - Planning all her content and strategy